oznogon/cc-srd5/README.md

 <details>
 <summary>Q: Some of the rules in the SRD have been changed in official errata, or I think they're bad and I have an improvement, or I'm offering to provide open content for references that are missing.
 How can I help?</summary>

 - A: This project will not incorporate any errata, even where it makes sense to, because the first-party publisher has not explicitly released any *SRD* or 5E-compatible errata under the CC-BY 4.0 license, except for any changes made in their *SRD 5.1* compared to their *SRD 5.0*.
-If that situation ever changes, file an issue and provide specific details and links to the first-party publisher's official release of such errata.
+If that situation ever changes, file an issue and provide specific details and links to the first-party publisher's official release of such openly licensed errata.

   I know game mechanics, including the errata, are not copyrighted, and that the errata could be rephrased or reincorporated in this work without using the copyrighted text.
-But the entire reason the OGL exists, or that this Creative Commons relicensing occurred, is because of the potential liability of using even excerpts of copyrighted text available only under the OGL v1.0a or more restrictive copyright licenses.
+But the entire reason the OGL exists, or that this Creative Commons relicensing occurred, is because of the potential liability of using even excerpts of copyrighted text not available under any open license, or available only under the OGL v1.0a or more restrictive copyright licenses.

-  Additionally, I am not a sufficient authority on the system's rules to judge whether your proposed fix to a rule is an improvement, even if your proposed improvement is original work and you offer to freely or openly license it.
+  Additionally, I'm not a sufficient authority on the system's rules to judge whether your proposed fix to a rule is an improvement, even if your proposed improvement is original work and you offer to freely or openly license it.
 Improving the *rules content* of the *SRD* is explicitly *not* a goal of this project.
 If you want to do so, fork this project and take ownership of your improvements.

 </details>